iggredible/Learn-Vim/ch05_moving_in_file.md

 # Ch 05.
-Moving in a File
+Moving In A File

 In the beginning, moving with a keyboard will feel awkward and incredibly slow, but don't give up!
 Once you get used to it, you can go anywhere in a file faster than a mouse.